emredagli/physics-constants-explorer/README.md

 ## 4 The Program Usage

 The program takes:
-* The target quantity numeric value (mandatory)
+* The target quantity numeric value
-* The target quantity unit (mandatory)
+* The target quantity unit
-* The definition file (optional), that is a list of all dimensional and dimensionless constant definitions as a JSON file.
+* The definition file, that is a list of all dimensional and dimensionless constant definitions in JSON format.
-* The config file (optional), that is the scope of the program.
-It is a list of dimensional and dimensionless constants and their power ranges as a JSON file.
+* The config file, that is the scope of the program in JSON format.
+It is a list of dimensional and dimensionless constants power ranges.

 The program prints the results in descriptive format on the console.